atomic-penguin/atomic-penguin.github.com/source/_posts/2012-09-08-atomic-penguins-feel-good-chili.md

 Check on your stock pot, throw in your peppers, and give it a good stir.

-Roughly chop your fresh tomatoes and add to the pot.
 Add the can of beef stock, and the can of crushed tomatoes, stir the pot well

 Time to throw in that magical spice mix to turn this stew into Chili proper.
 The cocoa powder will thicken the stew up quite a bit, stir it so that everything mixes well.
 You want to make sure with the stew thickening that nothing sticks to the pot, and burns.